TeeSeal/ffmkek/README.md

 ### FFmkek.prototype.setForce(flag)

-Controls wether to add the `-y` option to the command or not.
+Controls whether to add the `-y` option to the command or not.
 By default is set to true.

 **Params**: